 You are making an important decision by bringing education to the forefront of your life!
-Mohawk Valley Community College and the Adult Learner Services office are here to assist you on your path to your educational goal.
+MVCC's advising staff are here to assist you on your path to your educational goal.
 Whether you are returning to education after a long break or entering college for the first time, we hope that your time here as a student will be one that will change your life.

 Join the over 36,000 alumni who have already achieved their dream and are practicing professionals in their field of choice!

 Each year, several hundred students over the age of 25 choose to enroll at MVCC.
 Our students are parents, dislocated workers, veterans, GED recipients, non-native English speakers, senior citizens, and so much more!
 Within each of us exists the ability to be a student regardless of our age or life circumstance.

 MVCC encourages prospective and current student success through: